 What Is Sunburn?

-Sunburn is not relegated to just sunny days.
-It’s possible to get sunburn on a cool or cloudy day.
-In fact, almost 80 percent of UV radiation can pass through clouds, reflect off snow and ice, sand, and other surfaces and can result in just as much damage as direct sunlight.
+Getting burnt on a cold or cloudy day is possible.
+Almost 80 percent of UV radiation passes through clouds, reflects off snow and ice, sand, and other surfaces resulting in just as much damage as direct sunlight.

-According to the American Cancer Society, there are 3 main types of UV rays:
+According to the American Cancer Society, there are three main types of UV rays in sunlight:

-- UVA rays – ultraviolet rays that are responsible for aging the skin and damaging skin cells.
-They are also responsible for long-term skin damage and some skin cancers.
-Most artificial sun and tanning beds emit high doses of UVA.
+- UVA rays – ultraviolet rays penetrate deeper into the skin and are responsible for premature aging and wrinkling (photoaging).
+They also cause long-term skin damage and some skin cancers.
+Most artificial tanning beds emit high doses of UVA.

-- UVB rays – these rays emit more energy than UVA rays and are extremely damaging to skin cells.
-UVB rays are mostly responsible for causing sunburn and most skin cancers.
-They are considered to be fatal and should be avoided at all costs.
+- UVB rays – these rays emit more energy than UVA rays and are incredibly damaging to skin cells.
+UVB rays cause most skin cancers, including black moles (malignant melanoma).
+They are considered dangerous and to avoid at all costs.

-- UVC rays – produce far more energy than all of the UV rays, however, they cannot penetrate the earth's atmosphere and do not emit through sunlight.
-UVC rays have not been linked to skin cancer.
+- UVC rays – produce far more energy than all of the UV rays.
+However, they cannot penetrate the earth's atmosphere through sunlight.
+Studies suggest that UVC rays and skin cancer are not linked.

-Although sunburn can occur within 10-15 minutes of exposure to the sun, in mild cases the symptoms may not appear until 6 hours or more after the first exposure.
-Within 24 hours symptoms should peak and usually subside within 3-5 days.
+In mild cases, symptoms may not appear until 6 hours or more.
+Within 24 hours, symptoms should peak and usually subside within 3-5 days.

-In moderate to severe cases of sunburn, symptoms may peak within 48 hours and can last for several days or weeks.
-Symptoms of moderate to severe sunburn can be accompanied by intense discomfort, fever, sickness, and even heat stroke.
+In moderate to severe cases, symptoms may peak within 48 hours and can last for several days or weeks.
+They come with intense discomfort, fever, sickness, and even heat stroke.